Pflugerville High School: The Pfield

-This stadium was created through 2016–2017 and opened in the 2017–18 school year, but was used for the preceding 4th of July.
-It is used for the District's Football, and not all of Pflugerville's games, for which Kuempel Stadium is used instead.
+The 10,000 capacity flagship stadium was created through 2016–2017 and opened in the 2017–18 school year, but was also used for the preceding 4th of July.
+It is used for the whole district's football by all 4 high schools in PfISD, but not all of Pflugerville's games, for which Kuempel Stadium is sometimes used instead.

-It is used by all four high schools in the Pflugerville District.